What’s on the horizon for SEO in 2024? SEO professionals have shared their insights and predictions to help brands prepare for the coming year.

 Nikoleychuk said: “The distinction between the SEO of the last few years and tomorrow’s human-centred search is small, but it’s important.
 For years, keywords and links have defined what a page is about.
 In 2024, SEO and search will be about the ‘how.’”

 Mordy Oberstein, Head of SEO Brand at Wix has also predicted a focus on helpful content with a more human-centred approach.
 He’s presented the idea of ‘situational content’ being an important strategy in 2024.
 The idea is that various outcomes of any given advice are predicted and offered within the content to present the next logical steps.
-For example: if X doesn’t work, you might want to try Y
+For example: if X doesn’t work, you might want to try Y.

 This addresses the user’s needs directly, becomes more conversational than standard content, and proves knowledge, since to predict and solve situations, the author needs to actually know what they’re talking about.
 This type of content can indicate to users that a real person, not an AI, wrote it.
 AI cannot replace ideas and creativity, which is where humans can really step up and add value.